chenzhuo1011/libri_css/README.md

 ## Speaker enrollment utterances

 For some speech separation and recognition tasks, speaker enrollment is required.
 We prepare a speaker enrollment list for every mini session and saved it in speaker_enrollment/libricss_speaker_info.jsonl.
 In libricss_speaker_info.jsonl, each item corresponds to one mini session, containing three keys: "dataid", "used_uttid", and "unused_uttid", where "dataid" is the session name while "used_uttid" and "unused_uttid" contain the used and unused utterance IDs, respectively, for each speaker in this 10-minute mini session recording.
 One example to load the jsonl file is shown as follows.
-We encourage the user to apply the enrollment following the utterance order in "unused_uttid" to ensure the fair comparison of the algorithms.

 ```
 import jsonlines,os
 spk_enroll=list(jsonlines.open(os.path.join('speaker_enrollment','libricss_speaker_info.jsonl'))

 ```

+ We encourage the user to apply the speaker enrollment following the utterance order in "unused_uttid" to ensure the fair comparison among separation algorithms.